Maikuolan/Common/README.md

 - **[Cache](https://github.com/Maikuolan/Common/blob/v2/_docs/Cache.md)**: A simple, unified cache handler used by the CIDRAM and phpMussel projects for their caching needs.
 Currently, it supports APCu, Memcached, Redis, PDO, and flatfile caching.
 - **[CommonAbstract](https://github.com/Maikuolan/Common/blob/v2/_docs/CommonAbstract.md)**: Common abstract for the common classes package.
 Not to be instantiated directly; To be extended by the other classes.
 - **[ComplexStringHandler](https://github.com/Maikuolan/Common/blob/v2/_docs/ComplexStringHandler.md)**: The complex string handler class provides an easy way to iterate over the parts of a given string, identified by a given pattern, in order to execute a given closure to those parts of the given string, or to the glue that separates those parts.
+- **Context**: Context attribute class (used internally by a few classes in the package).
+Not to be instantiated directly.
 - **[DelayedIO](https://github.com/Maikuolan/Common/blob/v2/_docs/DelayedIO.md)**: Provides an easy, simple solution for when needing to read and update a number of files, but delay rewriting the files for a while.
 - **[Demojibakefier](https://github.com/Maikuolan/Common/blob/v2/_docs/Demojibakefier.md)**: Intended to normalise the character encoding of a given string to a preferred character encoding when the given string's byte sequences don't match the expectations of the preferred character encoding.
 Useful in cases where a block of data might conceivably be composed of several different unspecified, unknown encodings.
 - **[Events](https://github.com/Maikuolan/Common/blob/v2/_docs/Events.md)**: Allows the orchestration of "events" throughout a codebase by providing some simple methods to assign handlers to a particular event and to subsequently invoke those handlers at a later point in the codebase where the "event" is to occur.